 4. Optimizing Crawlability

 SEO is not complicated at all.
 In fact, people who generate the most results aren’t operating at a higher plane than the rest of us – they simply work harder on the basic elements.
-According to Small Business Em, SEO boils down to 3 crucial factors:
+If you want SEO explained simply, there are 3 crucial factors:

 - Link building

-If you’re not familiar with “crawlability,” a quick search in Google will help, straight from the Google Knowledge Graph:
+If you’re not familiar with “crawlability,” a quick search on Google will help, straight from the Google Knowledge Graph:

 You’ve got to recognize that search spiders are not as intelligent as they’ve been portrayed to be by most SEOs.

-Also, interlinking internal blog pages is an important step towards improving your site’s crawlability.
-Remember, search engine spiders follows links.
+Also, interlinking internal blog pages is an important step toward improving your site’s crawlability.
+Remember, search engine spiders follow links.
 It’s much easier for them to pick up your fresh content page from a link on your homepage than by searching high and low for it.
-Spending time on link building knowing how spiders perform can improve search engine results.

 Having seen the importance of making your content pages easy to find (crawlable), let’s look at some simple ways to go about making it happen.

 Structuring the page URL has been a controversial topic in the blogosphere.
-Most people believe that you should make it shorter, while others prefer it to be long – like having the whole headline in their URL.
-Terence Eden even advised that you should use dates in your URLs.
+Most people believe that you should make it shorter, while others prefer it to be long.

 Since the rules aren’t set in stone, the best way to structure your URL is to see how the authority sites are doing it.
 You can have your category come before the keywords that you’re targeting, the way that HubSpot does: